fossasia/eventyay-talk-downstream/README.md

   ``reverse-proxy-examples/nginx``
 * Optional: To adjust the number of [Gunicorn workers](https://docs.gunicorn.org/en/stable/settings.html#workers), provide the container with `GUNICORN_WORKERS` environment variable.
-Similarly you can use `GUNICORN_MAX_REQUESTS` and `GUNICORN_MAX_REQUESTS_JITTER` to configure the requests a worker instance will process before restarting.
+Similarly you can use `GUNICORN_MAX_REQUESTS` and `GUNICORN_MAX_REQUESTS_JITTER` to configure the requests a worker instance will process before restarting. `GUNICORN_FORWARDED_ALLOW_IPS` lets you specify which IPs to trust (i.e. which reverse proxies' `X-Forwarded-*` headers can be used to infer connection security).
   Here's how to set an environment variable [in `docker-compose.yml`](https://docs.docker.com/compose/environment-variables/set-environment-variables/) or when using [`docker run` command](https://docs.docker.com/engine/reference/run/#env-environment-variables).